5 Retaining Wall Drainage Requirements to Know

 While modern systems with drainage aggregate and geotextile fabric require minimal upkeep, periodic inspections – especially after heavy rainfall – can help catch and resolve issues early.
 This proactive approach minimizes the risk of costly repairs down the line.

-Advanced Drainage Technologies
+Exploring Advanced Drainage Technologies

 In addition to traditional methods, modern drainage solutions offer enhanced performance for difficult sites.
 Options like geocomposite panels, dry wells, and French drain systems equipped with sump pumps can provide superior results.
 These advanced technologies are particularly useful in urban or constrained spaces where conventional methods may fall short.